viewsdevelop/viewsdevelop/README.md

 # Hello, I'm Louis! 👋

-Experienced front-end software engineer with a passion for innovation and solving business challenges through future-friendly visual design and clean coding principles.
+Experienced full stack software engineer with a passion for innovation and solving business challenges through future-friendly visual design and clean coding principles.
 Skilled in React, HTML5, CSS3, and JavaScript, with a background in teaching full-stack web development.
 Adept at collaborating with cross-functional teams and delivering exceptional user experiences.

 ## 🛠️ My Skills